evanbernard/MiniNeuralNets/README.md

 ```
 So, we have trained a perceptron to model the given pattern, and it has produced the correct result with a confidence of 99.47%, on an input it has never seen before.
 Notice that each weight corresponds to it's respective input, i.e., the first value in the input pattern has a weight of `-1.0797`, the last value in the input pattern has a weight of `10.431`, and the bias has a weight of `-3.976`.
 From these weights, it's easy to see how the model calculates the result given an input; it essentially ignores the first 3 inputs, making the value of the neuron entirely dependent on the last input value, which is exactly how it is expected to model the pattern.

+Note that in this algorithm, we've had to calculate the delta of each weight connected to each node, for each input given in the training data.
+This is quite a lot of computation.
+Since this is only a perceptron, the efficiency (or lack thereof) isn't noticeable, but of course the computational requirements of this algorithm will show itself when it's used on more complex neural networks.
+To combat this, there are optimizing techniques such as Stochastic Gradient Descent (SGD), which compute the deltas for a randomly selected subset of trials in the inputs, thus making gradient descent significantly less computationally demanding, but this comes with the price of a slower time to convergence.
+These optimization techniques are foregone in this project, because if you understand gradient descent, then it is not difficult to understand SGD, and other optimizations.

 ## GeneticAlgorithm.py
 The genetic algorithm tries to mimic evolution, by adjusting the weights of a given model until it's found optimal weights.
 It's typically used in a unsupervised manner, measuring the performance of the model based on the 'score' it obtains in an environment it's being trained in.
 However, since this is a learning exercise, we slightly modify the algorithm to be supervised, by calculating the score of the model based on how close the output is to the actual answer.
 There are 5 main steps to this algorithm: